FabLabLimerick/fablab.saul.ie-2016/_collection_events/2017-02-16-EVENT-dc-business-club.md

 imageoriginal: ""
 ---

-Do you have a dream idea, side project or start-up business you want move forward?
+Do you have a dream idea, side project or start-up business you want to move forward?
 Would you like to get honest feedback and support from like-minded people dealing with similar issues and challenges as you?
 To find out more join us at Fab Lab Limerick on Thursday Feb 16th at 7.30pm